hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 The thumbprint of a COSE Key MUST be computed as follows:

 1. Construct a COSE_Key structure (see Section 7 of {{RFC9052}}) containing
-   only the required parameters representing the key.
-This specification describes what those required parameters are and what, if necessary, the unique encoding is.
+   only the required parameters representing the key as described in Section 4 of this document.

 2. Apply the deterministic encoding described in Section 4.2.1 of {{RFC8949}}
    to the representation constructed in step (1).